8 science-backed benefits of taking a cold shower

 They hypothosised that the skin has a high density of cold receptors.
 When these are stimulated, it sends strong electrical impulses to your brain to trigger the release of mood-regulating neurotransmitters like endorphins (the same chemicals that create the famous “runner’s high”).

-Although they only tested their theory on patients with low mood, they showed that cold hydrotherapy “can relieve depressive symptoms rather effectively”, with no noticeable side effects.
+They showed that cold hydrotherapy “can relieve depressive symptoms rather effectively”, with no noticeable side effects.

 A narrative study on the benefits of cold water therapy as a treatment for low mood was carried out on a 24-year old patient with depression and anxiety.
 She had previously not responded to conventional treatment and was searching for alternative therapies[2].